commoncrawl/example-warc-java/README.md

 Mark Watson 2013/1/16

+NOTE: this code is a work in progress and is untested!
+I suggest waiting a week before trying it (please).

 There are two examples for now (more to come):

 - ReadWARC - reads a local WARC file that was manually copied from S3 storage to your laptop